antronerds/r2-training-courses/docs/Methylation_analysis.md

 Select the first probe "cg25032595" as shown on the right in Figure 5-6.
 On "Adjustable settings" in Figure 5-8, the user could change the dataset order out of all selected datasets.
 Change the order the datasets: "Lokk" as "1", "Heyn" as "2" and "Esteller" as "3" (in Figure 5-8).
 This setting lets datasets be compared: "Lokk" as the first dataset, "Heyn" as the second dataset and "Esteller" as the third order.
 Click "Submit" button to proceed.
-Repeat the same process for the second probe "cg16556145" as shown on the right in Figure 5-7.
+Repeat the same process for the second probe "cg16556145" as shown on the right in Table 5-7.

 ![](_static/images/Methylation/fig5-7c.png)